-People shave their legs for a variety of reasons: to look younger (artificial neoteny), to look less like men, to show off tattoos, to show off muscle definition, to improve athletic performance, to facilitate post-accident wound cleaning (cyclists), and because shaved legs induces a pleasurable sensory overload (at least to some).
+People shave their legs for a variety of reasons: to look younger, to look less like men, to show off tattoos, to show off muscle definition, to improve athletic performance, to facilitate post-accident wound cleaning (cyclists), and, apparently, to get a pleasurable sensory overload when wearing clothing.
 But can shaving also protect you from ticks?

-“One thing that helps is shaving your legs.
+- “One thing that helps is shaving your legs.
 Not a foolproof way but I would say it reduces them critters by 80%, maybe more.
 I noticed that when my wife and I were out and she had none, I had around 14 that day.” source

-“As an experiment I shaved my legs before riding point to point at lbl with KRS and a few others.
+- “As an experiment I shaved my legs before riding point to point at lbl with KRS and a few others.
 It was tick season.
 After 40+ miles of riding I had 1 tick on my sock.
 Along the way KRS pulled OVER 15 ticks.
 We rode the same route at the same pace.
 I’ve kept the hair off ever since.” source

-“I’d say its mostly impractical.
+- “I’d say its mostly impractical.
 Although, I know many trail runners (including myself sometimes in the summer) do it to prevent ticks from attaching.” source